 The customs authority in Singapore has launched a national trade platform (NTP) on blockchain technology.
 It has been expected that this platform will be used to connect businesses, community systems, platforms and government systems.

 The blockchain based trading platform will replace the existing TradeNet and TradeXchange platforms used for trading and logistics.

 Another project that’s in its second phase is Project Ubin, launched by the Monetary Authority of Singapore (MAS) in conjunction with various financial institutions and technology partners.

 With distributed ledger technology, the project has tested interbank payments and now being used to evaluate the implications of using tokens as a virtual Singapore dollar.

 If blockchain based payments become successful, then it could lead to quick settlements in financial services, especially for trade across borders.

 Moving to a different house is a tedious task as many admins are involved in it.
-But in Singapore, property startup leverages the Blockchain technology that eliminates the admin required for renting or selling a property.
+But in Singapore, property startup leverages the Blockchain technology to eliminate the admin required to rent or sell a property.